coderefinery/git-intro/_episodes/05-branches.md

 * d619bf8 adding ingredients and instructions
 ```

-Observe how Git nicely merged the changed amount of salt and the new ingredient in the same file
+Observe how Git nicely merged the changed amount of salt and the new ingredient **in the same file
-without us merging it manually:
+without us merging it manually**:

 ```shell
 $ cat ingredients.txt